 to do one thing and another tell us to do the opposite.
 Like the metaphorical devil and angel on our shoulders, if we have no centred awareness, we

-adding the word ‘Inner’ to the title because we are adding the crucial element of conscious witnessing at our centre.
-So, we are combining a
+the word ‘Inner’ to the title because we are adding the crucial element of conscious witnessing at our centre.
+So, we are combining a psychological

 The technique of Inner Voice Dialogue is very helpful in times when we are confused and cannot make a decision.
 Allowing conflicting aspects of our